 Budapest had been high on my European city break checklist for a long time.
 I’d been curious to visit the city to marvel at its incredible Parliament Building, as well as see the Danube River for the first time.
-In fact, my visit to Budapest marked a few other ‘firsts’ – it was also my first visit to Eastern Europe.
+In fact, my trip to spend two days in Budapest marked a few other ‘firsts’ – it was also my first visit to Eastern Europe.

 So many people told me that Budapest was their favourite European city they had been to, and I just knew I had to go.
 So I booked myself a weekend in Budapest, unsure of how much I could do in just two days.

 But I was pleasantly surprised!
 Two days in Budapest is plenty of time to explore this beautiful city and immerse yourself in the Hungarian culture and lifestyle.
-So here’s my guide on how to spend a weekend in Budapest, as well as a suggested itinerary.
+So here’s my guide on how to spend a weekend in Budapest!

 A Quick Overview